-Confirmation bias can be best understood with the example of how the option traders take their positions.
-Both option buyers and writers have a general view of the underlying instrument (say Index), and based on this view; they take positions.
+Confirmation bias can best understand by how options traders take their positions.
+Both option buyers and writers have a general view of the underlying instrument (say, Index), and based on this view; they take positions.
 The option premiums are calculated based on the probability of hitting the strike price before a pre-decided contract expiry date.
 Mathematically the probability of the underlying instrument moving by a particular percentage point in either direction is the same, assuming there is no negative or positive news already reflected in the prices and the volatility is not at unprecedented high levels because of any major event shaping up.
-However, even though the probability is the same, there can be a difference in the premium amounts charged for calls and puts.
+Even though the probability is equal, there can be variations in the premium amounts charged for calls and puts.

 Let’s consider an example where the index is trading at 10,000.
 For our analysis, we consider two strike prices – one 200 points above the current spot price and one 200 points below the current spot price.
 The following table summarizes our scenario.

-Mathematically, the probability of a 200-point movement either way in the index is the same.
-However, still, the premium of the put is greater than the premium charged for the call price.
-The simple reason is that the market participants are biased towards a sell rather than buying, and hence they are ready to pay a higher premium for the same.
-This scenario is often referred to as volatility smile in Market risk.
+Mathematically, the probability of a 200-point movement in the index is the same either way.
+However, the put’s premium is still greater than the premium charged for the call price.
+The simple reason is that the market participants are biased towards a sale rather than buying; hence, they are ready to pay a higher premium.
+This scenario often refers to volatility smile in Market risk.